Dear reseller, we inform you that from March 1st, the cash on delivery shipping method will no longer be available.

 Esperia The Hiroshima Notebook

-A novel by Daisaku Ikeda set in Hiroshima.
-"An indomitable spirit, capable of enduring any adversity."
-This phrase kept echoing in the mind.
+A novel by Daisaku Ikeda set in Hiroshima.“An indomitable spirit, capable of enduring any adversity.”
+This phrase kept echoing in her mind.
 Life is full of unhappiness and pain.
-When we know a setback, it may happen that we are overwhelmed by despair.
+When we experience a setback, we can sometimes be overwhelmed by despair.
 But that suffering is the material with which we build our existence.
-One can blame fate and resign oneself to defeat, or one can resume life aiming for happiness -- it all depends on whether or not one has "an indomitable spirit, capable of enduring any adversity."
+One can blame fate and resign oneself to defeat, or one can resume living aiming for happiness – it all depends on having or not having “an indomitable spirit, capable of enduring any adversity.”

 €9,90

 A novel by Daisaku Ikeda on the theme of friendship.333 BC.
-Alexander the Great, aiming to conquer the East, contracts a serious illness.
-None among the wise men in his retinue can find a cure that can snatch him from death.
+Alexander the Great, on his conquest of the East, contracts a severe illness.
+No one among the wise men in his retinue can find a cure to save him from death.
 But in the nocturnal quiet of the camp, as the disease slowly consumes his body, a tormenting doubt tears at his soul.
-Is the potion prepared for him by Philip, the faithful childhood friend and personal physician, a medicine or a poison?
-Quick as the wind, sent by one of his generals, a messenger on horseback arrives to deliver to him the letter on which the answer is inscribed: Philip is a traitor.
-The young and invincible king will then find himself wondering whether to heed the messenger and disown his lifelong friend, or to bring the cup to his lips and risk his life.
-The classical world meets Buddhist teaching and offers Master Ikeda an opportunity to celebrate, in a compelling and valuable book, the value of loyalty and friendship.
+Is the potion prepared for him by Philip, his loyal childhood friend and personal physician, a medicine or a poison?
+As swift as the wind, sent by one of his generals, a messenger on horseback arrives to deliver the letter containing the answer: Philip is a traitor.
+The young and invincible king will thus have to wonder whether to trust the messenger and disown his lifelong friend, or bring the cup to his lips and risk his life.
+The classical world meets Buddhist teachings and offers Master Ikeda the opportunity to celebrate, in a compelling and precious book, the value of loyalty and friendship.
 True friendship is not based on calculation.
 Gold and wealth cannot buy it.
-It makes us better: it brings out our qualities, helps us make each other happy and, as we strive to do so, gives us joy.
-Therefore, the friend is like a second self; in friendship two people become one, and such a bond we can call it life.
+It makes us better: it brings out our qualities, helps us make others happy, and while we strive to do so, it gives us joy.
+Therefore, a friend is like a second self; in friendship two people become one, and a bond of this kind can be defined as life itself.

 €9,00